-- 1.1 The Chief Executive will be the Council's Head of Paid Service. - 1.2The Chief Executive's responsibility is to the Council as a whole and not to any political group. - 1.3 The Chief Executive as Head of Paid Service is expected to work closely with the Leader of the Council and Cabinet.
+- 1.1 The Chief Executive will be the Council's Head of Paid Service. - 1.2 The Chief Executive's responsibility is to the Council as a whole and not to any political group. - 1.3 The Chief Executive as Head of Paid Service is expected to work closely with the Leader of the Council and Cabinet.
 This is subject to maintaining his/her position as politically neutral. - 1.4 The political neutrality of the Chief Executive must be respected by everyone.
 S/he should not be asked to play any role or undertake any task which is likely to prejudice that neutrality or make it difficult for him/her to continue to serve successive administrations of whatever political persuasion. - 1.5 The Chief Executive is able to give advice on a confidential basis about procedural matters to any Elected Member. - 1.6 The following principles govern the relationship between the Chief Executive and political groups: - a) It is proper for the Chief Executive to develop a working relationship with all political groups on the Council. - b) The Chief Executive is free to provide information and answer procedural inquiries to Elected Members of any group.
 S/he will not advise as to the policies which any group should pursue. - c) The Chief Executive will draw the attention of the Cabinet to any case where consideration should, in his/her opinion, be given to affording information, consultation, or representation to the opposition groups. - 1.7 When the Chief Executive attends a meeting of any political group, s/he will ensure that the part s/he plays in the proceedings is consistent with his/her political neutrality. - 1.8 The Chief Executive will report to full Council on the manner in which the discharge of the Council's functions is co-ordinated, the number and grade of Officers required for the discharge of functions and the organisation of Officers. - 1.9 The Chief Executive will also be responsible for the following: - a) Acting as Registration Officer for the Parliamentary constituencies of Jarrow and South Shields. - b) Acting as the Acting Returning Officer for the Parliamentary constituencies of Jarrow and South Shields.

-- c) Acting as the Returning Officer for Local Authority Elections in the Borough. - d) Keeping the Register of Electors - e) Signature of Summonses to Council meetings. - f) Any duties arising from a reference in a statutory provision before 1972 to the "Clerk" of the Council - g) Witness and receipt of declarations of acceptance of office
+- c) Acting as the Returning Officer for Local Authority Elections in the Borough. - d) Keeping the Register of Electors - e) approve scales of election fees for any local council elections or byelections; and - f) Signature of Summonses to Council meetings. - g) Any duties arising from a reference in a statutory provision before 1972 to the "Clerk" of the Council - h) Witness and receipt of declarations of acceptance of office (this is also that the Corporate Lead, Legal and Governance is also responsible for).